Oyshoboy/SimpleTrajectoryProjector/README.md

 *Relative Sampler* - is the sampler, whose velocity gonna be substracted from Velocity Sampler, in order to check only relative velocity.
 For example if you need to track hands on VR rig.

 *Direction Sampler* - is the sampler, whos direction going to be compared with projector, in order to disable trajectory drawing if it's not aligned with view.
 Change "aligned direction threshold" to change the limits.

+### Configurations:
+*radius* - is the radius of the trajectory to check.
+*layerMask* - which layers to check.
+*launchMagnitude* - launch force, direction is used from the gameObject, which has the projector component.
+*stepSize* - distance between each check.
+*resolutionIterations* - how many check iterations.
+*minimumDistance* - if distance below this value, then trajectory disables.
+*smoothingFactor* - how smooth trajectory is.
+*blendCurve* - curve to blend between instant trajectory and smooth.

+###### Inspired by:
+I grabbed some information from those brilliant tutorials, by Sebastian Lague about kinematic equations.
+[Check them out](https://www.youtube.com/watch?v=v1V3T5BPd7E).